12 Character Meals for Adults: Disney World Adults Only

 7. Cape May Cafe Breakfast at the Beach Club Resort

 Why adults love it: Cape May is a restaurant at the Beach Club Resort near Epcot and it only offers character dining during its breakfast seating.
-Cape May is great place to meet some of the ‘fab 5’ iconic Disney characters in a less popular situation.
+Cape May is great place to meet some of the ‘fab 5’ iconic Disney characters in a less popular situation, which is why it is part of my Disney World Adult tips.
 It also has a few unique dining offerings from seafood to a fabulous crepe station.
 The crepe station at breakfast is what really won me over.

 What adults did not love: The restaurant itself is a little noisy…I mean anywhere there is Mickey there is excitement and noise.
 It is however, organized in a way that feels less chaotic than others.

 Characters: Mickey, Minnie, Donald Duck, Daisy Duck, Pluto